LucidSigma/RubiksCubeScrambleGenerator/README.md

-# RubiksCubeScrambleGenerator
+# Rubik's Cube Scramble Generator
-A small console application that produces scrambles for a 3x3 Rubik's cube.
+A small F# console application that produces scrambles for a 3x3 Rubik's cube.

 ## Example usage
 ```